erikr/erikr/posts/data-lessons-from-biotech.md

 Retros are a powerful and fun tool for teams with a culture of candor, trust, critical feedback, and positive intent.
 If your corporate culture is lacking in these areas, you have bigger problems that won't be solved by a popular management framework or 1-on-1 template.

-## Biotechs buy, tech firms build.
+## Biotechs buy, tech firms build, but you may have to do some of both.

-Your decision to build versus buy depends on how your firm generates value, what you promised your investors, who you hired, and the culture you already built.
+Your decision to build versus buy depends on how your firm generates value, what you promised your investors, who you hired (and who you have to work with but didn't hire), the culture at your firm, and what tools are available.
 We built a lean, focused platform and bought assistance.

 In the early days, we explored a vision of creating the world's largest and best-curated IBD database, alongside novel computational tools to support new target discovery.
 This ambition would require a larger investment and more time than originally planned.

-To adddress this mismatch, we reduced scope.
+The right move was to reduced scope and better align capabilities with therapeutic program goals.
+I suggest you continually do the same!
 The platform would support target validation, MoA studies, and CDx development.
 We also engaged consultants to help us curate data, develop bioinformatics pipelines (e.g., genomic imputation), and build our CDx pipeline (e.g., supervised ML to find SNPs associated with proxies of treatment response).

 In hindsight, this path better fit our eventual outcome.
 However, it was a tough reality check for me.
 We could have better aligned our branding to emphasize we were a biotech with data science and engineering interests, not a "techbio" firm.
 Or maybe it was clear to everyone else and I was in my own waking dream.